kubernetes/community/github-management/kubernetes-repositories.md

   * All webhooks, apps, integrations or services are removed
   * GitHub Pages are disabled
   * The repo is marked as archived using [GitHub's archive feature]
+  * Remove all teams associated with the repo
+  * Remove the repo from [sigs.yaml]
   * The removal is announced on the kubernetes-dev mailing list and community meeting